 Russia - Trade BarriersRussia – Trade Barriers

 U.S. companies face a number of tariff and non-tariff trade barriers when exporting to Russia.
-For example, importers of alcoholic products confront a long-standing requirement that all customs duties, excise taxes, and value-added taxes on alcohol be paid in advance using a bank guarantee and deposit, in which the reimbursement process if very slow.
-U.S. industry is concerned that the assessment and licensing procedures administered by different Russian government agencies and the EEC (Eurasian Economic Commission) add an unnecessary level of complexity leading to increased costs and delays.
+For example, for importers of alcoholic products there is a long-standing requirement that all Customs duties, excise taxes, and value-added taxes on alcohol be paid in advance using a bank guarantee and deposit, for which the reimbursement process is very slow.
+U.S. industry is concerned that the assessment and licensing procedures administered by different Russian government agencies and the EEC (Eurasian Economic Commission, the executive body of the Eurasian Economic Union, a.k.a.
+EAEU) add an unnecessary level of complexity leading to increased costs and delays.

-President Vladimir Putin signed the Yarovaya package of anti-terrorism amendments, which include provisions requiring telecommunication service providers to furnish encryption keys to law enforcement agencies upon request.
-Effective July 1, 2018, the Yarovaya amendments also mandate that domestic telecoms and Internet service providers (ISPs) to store all customers’ telephonic and electronic content for six months.
-It also mandates ISPs to keep records of all transmitted communications for one year and telecoms for three years.
+The “Yarovaya” package of anti-terrorism amendments which President Putin signed into law in 2016 include provisions requiring telecommunication service providers to furnish encryption keys to law enforcement agencies upon request.
+Among its provisions, the legislation mandated that as of July 2018, domestic telecoms and Internet service providers (ISPs) store all customers’ telephonic and electronic content for six months.
+These amendments also require ISPs to keep records of all transmitted communications for one year (three years for telecom companies).

-New regulations in the auto and aviation sectors could make it more difficult to sell U.S. products in this Russia.
+New regulations in the auto and aviation sectors could make it more difficult to sell U.S. products in Russia.
 For example, Russia developed a global navigation positioning technology called Global Navigation Satellite System (GLONASS) as an alternative to the U.S. Global Positioning System (GPS) system.
-Russia’s Ministry of Transport issued a rule in March 2012 requiring that GLONASS compatible satellite navigation equipment must be installed on all Russian-manufactured aircraft, with varying deadlines depending on the use, age, and size of the aircraft, but on all aircraft no later than January 2016.
-In addition, any foreign-manufactured aircraft listed in a Russian airline’s Air Operator Certificate must have GLONASS or GLONASS/GPS compatible satellite navigation equipment installed by January 1, 2018 or earlier, depending on the size of the aircraft.
-Since U.S. aircraft are not currently configured for GLONASS, modifications to the aircraft would be necessary to meet this new rule.
-The same issue is applies to cars imported into the Russian Federation.
-All the vehicles both new and used that are imported should be equipped with a GLONASS system .
-Any vehicle without a GLONASS equipment cannot be imported into Russia.
-This amendmented was enacted in the TR TS 018-2011 regulation on the January 1, 2017.
+Russia’s Ministry of Transport issued a rule in March 2012 requiring that GLONASS compatible satellite navigation equipment be installed on all Russian-manufactured aircraft, with varying deadlines depending on the use, age, and size of the aircraft, but in all circumstances no later than January 2016.
+In addition, any foreign-manufactured aircraft listed on a Russian airline’s Air Operator Certificate was required to have GLONASS or GLONASS/GPS compatible satellite navigation equipment installed by January 1, 2018 or earlier, depending on the size of the aircraft, requiring modifications to non-GLONASS-configured aircraft to meet this new rule.
+The same issue applies to cars imported into the Russian Federation: All vehicles, both new and used, that are imported should be equipped with a GLONASS system.
+Any vehicle without GLONASS-capable equipment cannot be imported into Russia, as established in technical regulation TR TS 018-2011 of January 1, 2017.